My other sisters and I found my little brother, who is eight years old, on inappropriate websites. He does not know that we saw him.

 We would not feel comfortable talking to him about this.
 I really want to know what I should do.
 I do not want my brother to grow up being affected by these negative things from the Internet.

 Our brother is not bad at all, though.
 I do not understand why he does this.
 He really is a good boy.

 In sha' allah, you will be able to answer.
 Thank you so much for your time.

 In this counseling answer:

-Anyway, it sounds as if your brother’s curiosity is being raised by what he is viewing as he probably does not fully understand or is not familiar with the material.
-For example, if it is pornographic pictures that he has seen, an 8-year old boy is probably not completely understanding what or why the people in such pictures are doing those things!
+As your brother probably is not familiar with the material, he will show an interest in it.
+For example, if it is pornographic pictures that he has seen, an 8-year old boy probably does not completely understand what or why the people in such pictures are doing those things!